Skip to content

 Background

 Although environmentalism is on the rise throughout Europe, consumerism and mass production are still deeply rooted in large parts of society.
 In Romania, two recent documents – the 5th National Report on the Convention of Biological Diversity and the National Sustainable Development Strategy (NSDS) – emphasise the need for more sustainable lifestyles.
-Both of them identify education and awareness raising among youth as key approaches in this regard.
+Both identify education and awareness raising among youth as key approaches in this regard.

 Banner